 Formal training in a rigorous and comprehensive clinical research program is imperative for establishing independence as a clinical investigator and a secondary degree in a clinical research-related field is an important attribute.

 The training requirement will normally be met by enrolling in our 2-year Master of Advanced Study in Clinical Research Degree, or equivalent.
-Under some circumstances, such as when the Scholar already has an MPH, the 1-year ATCR Certificate program may be a suitable alternative.
+Under some circumstances, such as when the Scholar already has an MPH or for those with MD, PhD training, the 1-year ATCR Certificate program may be a suitable alternative.
 Scholars who already have two years of advanced training in clinical research may take individual courses to complete gaps in or update previous training.
+KL2 scholars will be required to take Responsible Conduct of Research (EPI 201) during their KL2 award period, ideally upon starting the program in July if they’ve not taken the UCSF course in the past two years.
 Those who have not taken our cornerstone Designing Clinical Research course (Epi 202) will find it an excellent and relevant review.

 Individuals who are selected as CTSI KL2 Scholars and who will obtain a Master's degree as part of their training plan must complete a separate application for a Master's Degree in Clinical Research.
 Information and application materials are available on the Master's Program website.